 In fact, a full tank of gas can propel you throughout the entire area with enough activities to fill quite a few days.
 And when your trip is over, you might even have a few gallons to spare.

 Day 1: Camp and Stargaze at Jackson Lake State Park

 Watch brilliant stars flicker as you gaze into the night sky.
 Far removed from city lights, at a respectable altitude of more than 4,000 feet, meteor showers, comet tails and the twinkle of stars are noticeably brighter at Jackson Lake State Park.
+It was named an International Dark Sky Park in 2020, making it the first Colorado State Park to hold the coveted designation.
 In addition to stargazing, the park is ideal for boating, fishing and wildlife viewing.
 Its 260 campsites support tents, trailers and RVs, and most of the sites have spigots with potable water.

 Day 2: Visit the Fort Morgan Museum & Pawnee Pioneer Trails

 The Fort Morgan Museum provides you with a look at the area’s past by presenting exhibits on everything from a big-band innovator to Native American artifacts.